 As you go through this action toolkit, your students may find many connections with the SDGs.
-Some possible Food for Thought connections that your students could make:
+Some possible food system connections that your students could make:

 Having an understanding of where your food comes from helps to gain knowledge on food security and sustainable agriculture.